wp-plugins/testimonial-rotator/readme.txt

 2. Adding a Testimonial Rotator
 3. Add a new Testimonial.
 Uses built-in WordPress functionality like excerpt, featured images and menu order
 4. A Testimonial Rotator inserted into a block of text with a shortcode
+5. Testimonials have their own page and use the single template.
-5. Testimonial widget also included and uses just the excerpt to display the best part of the testimonial
+6. Testimonial widget also included and uses just the excerpt to display the best part of the testimonial

 == Changelog ==